 In the heading of the reviewed publication all the bibliographic data, i.e. the place of publication, a volume (e.g. ‘vol.’, ‘Bd.’, ‘Jg.’, ‘t.’), issue (e.g. ‘no.’, ‘H.’, ‘nr’, ‘z.’), abbreviations that refer to the authors, editors, translators, etc. (e.g. ‘ed.’, ‘hrsg. v.’, ‘bearb. v.’, ‘red.’, ‘wyd.’) should be provided in the language of the reviewed publication.

 In the case of source editions, the rules and guidelines that the edition follows should be indicated.
-Preferably, the application of the existing guidelines for publication of primary sources should be employed:
+Preferably, already available guidelines for the publication of primary sources should be applied:

 - Instrukcja wydawnicza dla średniowiecznych źródeł historycznych, Kraków 1925;

 - Instrukcja wydawnicza dla źródeł historycznych.
 Od XVI do połowy XIX wieku, red.
 Kazimierz Lepszy, Wrocław 1953;